 This is NKS

-Informal Nordic Cooperation Forum
+Nordic Cooperation Forum

 The Nordic Approach

 The Nordic region comprises five countries, i.e., Denmark (including the Faroe Islands and Greenland), Finland, Iceland, Norway and Sweden.
 Building on the foundation of a common cultural and historical heritage and a long tradition of collaboration, NKS aims to facilitate a common Nordic view on nuclear and radiation safety.
-A common understanding of rules, practice and measures, and national differences in this context, is here an essential requirement.
+A common understanding of rules, practice and measures, and national differences in this context, is an essential requirement.
 Through collaborative efforts problems may be tackled quicker, more efficiently, more consistently, and at a lower cost.

 Why Nordic Cooperation on Nuclear and Radiological issues?

-One reason to maintain this collaboration between Nordic countries is the common challenges in relation to nuclear installations.
+One reason to maintain this collaboration between the Nordic countries is the common challenges in relation to nuclear installations.
 While nuclear power plants are in operation in Finland and Sweden, research reactors have been operated in Denmark, Finland, Norway and Sweden.
-Clearly, exchange of operational expertise and new ideas can here be beneficial.
-Some of the Nordic research reactors have been closed down and the experience gained in subsequent decommissioning work may be useful in connection with the planned decommissioning of Swedish nuclear power reactors.
-Also knowledge exchange between Sweden’s nuclear fuel production plant and other Nordic nuclear installations might be beneficial.
+Clearly, exchange of operational expertise and new ideas can be beneficial.
+Some of the Nordic research reactors have been closed down and the experience gained in subsequent decommissioning may be useful in connection with the planned decommissioning of Swedish nuclear power reactors.
+Also knowledge exchange between Sweden’s nuclear fuel production plant and other Nordic nuclear installations may be beneficial.
 The Fukushima accident highlighted the need for an effective operational emergency preparedness for accidents at nuclear installations.
 By continuously improving detection, response and decision aiding tools while maintaining an informal collaborative network between relevant stakeholders in the Nordic countries, the capacity and capability to respond optimally to an emergency is enhanced.
 Experience has shown that nuclear and radiological challenges to society are far from static, and the response systems require continuous development.
 Radiological issues need to be addressed coherently and effectively in the Nordic countries, and some of these are on the NKS agenda.
 They range from exposure to naturally occurring radioactive material in the environment to the threat of malicious use of radioactive material.
 In addition to the NKS cooperation there is an extensive co-operation between the Nordic radiation safety authorities regarding general radiation safety issues.

 Nordic and International Benefits

-Therefore, NKS with its program for nuclear safety including emergency preparedness is of common benefit for all five Nordic countries.
+NKS with its program for nuclear safety including emergency preparedness is of common benefit for all five Nordic countries.
 The hallmark of NKS is a spirit of sharing – all results are available free of charge on the NKS web site (www.nks.org), not only to the NKS family but also worldwide providing an international benefit of the NKS work.
 When quoting NKS material, a reference to the source will be appreciated.

 Two Program Areas